EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

 ## GIT TAGS:

+TAGS and DENOTES the importance of a commit

-TAGS A COMMIT AND MARKS IT WITH THE TAG (DENOTES THE IMPORTANCE OF A COMMIT) Semanting Versioning Format is widely used for tags and releases (v1.0.1)
+*Semanting Versioning Format is widely used for tags and releases (v1.0.1)*

 LOGS all the tags